jekyll/minima/docs/development.md

 If you just want to use this theme in your project, see [Usage](usage.md) doc.

+Note that adding the config file to the `.gemspec` list did not let the values be used in a downstream site.

 ## Versioning

 When creating a release: